Jens Oliver Meiert

 Performance Optimizations

-Performance has been a priority ever since taking over the project, and that shows: If my memory is correct—I stopped testing against other HTML Minifier projects because of bugs and limitations that were fixed in HMN—, HMN is at least 3 times faster (!) than the original HTML Minifier.
+Performance has been a priority ever since taking over the project, and that shows: If my memory is correct—I had to stop testing against other HTML Minifier projects because of bugs and limitations that were fixed in HMN—, HMN is at least 3 times faster (!) than the original HTML Minifier.
 (If you want to probe this and you find out I err, let me know!
-I share this not to mislead, but to illustrate improvements.)
+I share this not to boast, but to demonstrate genuine improvements.)

 When you look at the HTML+ minifier benchmarks that I’ve started to maintain independently, you can tell that no JavaScript-based minifier can compete against a Rust-based minifier like minify-html.
 Still, HMN compares quite competitively, especially when you consider its effectiveness.